matn7/Google-Platform-Notes/systemdesign/BBG.md

 * A non-relational database that stores data as key-value pairs.
 * Keys are unique identifiers, values can be any data type.

-**12. hat are the two main operations a key-value store should support?**
+**12. What are the two main operations a key-value store should support?**
 * `put(key, value)` to insert/update data, and `get(key)` to retrieve data.

 **13. What does the CAP theorem state?**